Elevated liver enzymes may act as a warning that something is damaging your liver and should never be ignored.

-Most of the information we have stem from case studies of patients who were taking very suspect types of "fat burners" and combining them with many different weight loss supplements.
+Most of the information we have stems from case studies of patients who were taking very suspect types of “fat burners” and combining them with many different weight loss supplements.

-Some case studies show that these type of supplements can cause acute liver damage in certain susceptible individuals.
+Some case studies (10) show that these types of supplements can cause acute liver damage in certain susceptible individuals.

 This shouldn’t be enough to cause alarm among most people, however.

-Some weight loss supplements have even been shown to contain toxic doses of actual thyroid hormone.
+Some weight loss supplements have even been shown to contain toxic doses of actual thyroid hormone (11).